davidlougheed/strkit/README.md

-## `stronger re-call`: Genotype re-caller
+## `strkit re-call`: Genotype re-caller

-This command has the same feature-set as `stronger call`, but is designed to be used with the output of other long-read STR genotyping methods to refine the genotype estimates when calling from HiFi reads.\
+This command has the same feature-set as `strkit call`, but is designed to be used with the output of other long-read STR genotyping methods to refine the genotype estimates when calling from HiFi reads.\